Please note: this course will take place in hotel Hilton in Amsterdam.

 Who should attend

 Individuals who work with high dimensional data and have a need to identify patterns or groups in the data or have a need to build models to predict response outcome(s) or group assignments

-Before attending this course, you should complete the JMP Software: ANOVA and Regression course.
+Before attending this course, you should complete the JMP: Statistical Decisions Using ANOVA and Regression course.

 This course addresses JMP software.